influxdata/docs-v2/content/influxdb/cloud/account-management/data-usage.md

 products: [cloud]
 ---

-View the statistics of your data usage and rate limit through our Usage page.
-Cloud Usage tracks several metrics, some of which are pricing vectors that affect monthly costs and others that do not.
+View the statistics of your data usage and rate limits (reads, writes, and delete limits) on the Usage page.
+Some usage data affects monthly costs (pricing vectors) and other usage data, including delete limits, does not affect pricing.
 For more information, see the [pricing plans](/influxdb/cloud/account-management/pricing-plans/).

 To view your {{< cloud-name >}} data usage, do the following: